Daniel-Cloud-Tech/Azure-Multi-Tier-App/README.md

 - View existing tasks
 - Delete completed tasks

-The goal was to keep the app lightweight while exploring Azure deployment and infrastructure setup.

 ![Task List Web App](image.png)

 ---

-## 🧱 Azure Deployment Steps
+## 🧱 Azure Portal Deployment Steps

 1. **Created a Resource Group**
    - All resources were placed in a single group for easy cleanup and management.